Distributed Media Engine

-The Distributed Media Engine is offered on a choice of three robust hardware platforms, all leveraging VBrick’s experience building high-performance, low-touch appliances.
-VMware software images are also available for customers that wish to use their own hardware platforms.
-Requiring only a web browser interface for management, the H.264 DME seamlessly integrates as a distributed element within the VBrick Enterprise IP Video Architecture (VEVA).
-This includes working in concert with a central VEMS Mystro™ to intelligently serve users both live and stored content from the closest DME.
+DME is available on a choice of three robust hardware platforms, all leveraging VBrick’s experience building high-performance, low-touch appliances.
+Requiring only a web browser interface for management, the DME seamlessly integrates as a distributed element within the VBrick video streaming ecosystem.
+Working in concert with a centrally deployed VEMS Mystro, DME intelligently (and automatically) serves users with both live and stored content from the closest DME.

-Optionally, the DME can deliver a Video Conference Streaming Gateway Module, enabling the DME to ingest video from popular videoconference systems and convert it for streaming.
+When DME’s Video Conference Streaming Gateway Module is enabled, it can ingest video from popular videoconference systems and convert it for streaming.
 Each unit can support hundreds or thousands of users, concurrently delivering multiple streams of live and stored video content in a variety of formats.

-Meeting and Event Broadcasting – Extend broadcasts beyond headquarters.
-When used with VEMS Mystro™, users are automatically connected to the closest DME, reducing the burden on the network – delivering higher-quality live broadcasts to a variety of endpoints.
-Once an event is recorded, VEMS Mystro automatically directs users to the closest DME for playback.
+- Meeting and Event Broadcasting - When deployed with VEMS Mystro™, users are automatically connected to the closest DME, delivering higher-quality broadcasts while reducing burden on the network.

-Training and Lecture Capture – Bring the classroom to a larger audience by distributing live or stored lectures and training to authorized viewers.
-Reduce travel and eliminate traditional adoption barriers such as limited bandwidth or incompatible devices.
+- Training and Lecture Capture - Reach larger audiences, reduce travel expenses and eliminate adoption barriers such as limited bandwidth or incompatible devices.

-Television Distribution – Simplify IPTV distribution to remote buildings/locations.
-Send one stream to serve hundreds or thousands of users across the district.
-Enable central management of IPTV broadcasts while intelligently delivering video streams locally via unicast, multicast or both.
+- IP TV Distribution - Send one stream to serve hundreds or thousands of users in remote locations, and centrally manage IPTV broadcasts intelligent video streaming via unicast, multicast or both.

-Surveillance & Monitoring – Share sensitive video content more effectively without requiring specialized equipment or cabling.
-The DME ingests and reflects Transport Stream including critical KLV metadata.
+- Surveillance & Monitoring - Share sensitive video content more effectively without requiring specialized equipment or cabling.

-Unified Communications – Serve live, high definition (HD) video to Lync users, inside their Lync client (OCS is also supported).
-Forget the 250 user limit associated with Lync Video Conferencing, the DME will serve streaming video to thousands of Lync users concurrently.
+- Unified Communications - Serve live, HD video to Lync users (OCS also supported).
+Forget Lync’s 250-user video conferencing limit; the DME will serve streaming video to thousands of Lync users concurrently.